Plebes in noon formation at Tecumseh Court at the Navy Academy in Maryland

 Admission, requirements, and nominations

 Your four years at a service academy would certainly be different than what most college students experience.
 The application process alone provides additional challenges.
 All of the academies, with the exception of the Coast Guard Academy, require candidates to receive a nomination from their senator or congressional representative before applying.
 The United States Naval Academy stresses the need for applicants to begin early, stating, “You can begin the application process as early as your junior year of high school, and we encourage the earlier the better!”
-Students should also be aware of the specific eligibility criteria that’s required for each school.
+Students should also be aware of the specific eligibility criteria that are required for each school.

 Related: United States Service Academies: Is One in Your Future?